Michael Lent (visual artist)

 Michael Lent is a British–American visual artist, academic, curator and researcher.
 He studied at Tyler School of Art of Temple University where he received a BFA, and earned his MFA at Goddard College supervised by sound artist Andrea Parkins, and his PhD at the University of Lincoln.

-Visual Art
+Visual art

 Michael Lent utilises drawing, installation, text, and video in his visual art, which often focuses on a documentation of ephemeral spaces, landscape, and conceptual spaces in studio.
-Lent’s work has been described as: “a daring blend of text, sound and image,” in the journal TriQuarterly, which summarized his approach with:
+His work has been described as: "a daring blend of text, sound and image", in the journal TriQuarterly, which summarized his approach with: